Funchal

 Monday to Friday - 09.30 to 12.30 h and 14.00 to 17.00 h

-If you want to know more about Madeira Wine, this museum is a must see.
-You will find anything from pictures to machinery, all related to the culture and production of wine.
+If you want to know more about Madeira Wine, this museum is a ‘must see’.
+Opened in 1984, in this space you will find anything from pictures to machinery, ethnographic objects all related to the culture and production of wine.
+In this museum there is an exhibition of permanent photography, which depicts the winemaking activity in Madeira.

 Electricity Museum